This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 The first step of the life cycle, record creation, involves detecting the anomaly (and whether it is actually one) to kick off the entire process.
 Here we address best practices and challenges involved with anomaly record creation.

+The general process of any anomaly detection method is to take data, learn what is normal, and then apply a statistical test to determine whether any data point for the same time series in the future is normal or abnormal.
 Let’s take a closer look at the data pattern in the figure below.
 The shaded area was produced because of such analysis.
 We could, therefore, apply statistical tests such that any data point outside of the shaded area is defined as abnormal and anything within it is normal.

 Detecting anomalies in time series involves three basic steps:

-1. Estimation: Estimating a mathematical model that describes the normal pattern and distribution of the pattern of cost based on historical data and known future events.
+1. Estimation: Estimating a mathematical model that describes the normal pattern (and distribution of the pattern) of cost based on historical data and known future events.

-2. Prediction: Predicting the expected cost and its prediction confidence interval – aka baseline sleeve for the next measurement interval (hour/day/week/month…)
+2. Prediction: Predicting the expected cost (and its prediction confidence interval – aka baseline sleeve) for the next measurement interval (hour/day/week/month…).

 3. Detection: If the next measurement of cost does not fall within the predicted confidence interval, flag it as an anomaly.